HackYourFuture/databases/Week2/LESSONPLAN.md

 #### Example(s)
 Demonstrate with four programs at [this repository](https://github.com/unmeshvrije/database_examples) how
-1. 1-db-naive.js fails because the connection is closed prematurely.
+1. Program `1-db-naive.js` fails because the connection is closed prematurely.
-2. 2-db-callback.js solves the problem but looks ugly because of the callback-hell.
+2. Program `2-db-callback.js` solves the problem but looks ugly because of the callback-hell.
-3. 3-db-promise.js uses the promise chaining to make it better. about building those promises
+3. Program `3-db-promise.js` uses the promise chaining to make it better. about building those promises
-4. 4-db-await.js uses promisify() and await() to make it the best.
+4. Program `4-db-await.js` uses promisify() and await() to make it the best.

 #### Exercise
 The program called `async-create-insert.js` can be found in `Week2` folder.